minzzelo/tp/docs/UserGuide.md

     - `[left key]` returns the previous flashcard
     - `q` quits review function

+### Sort all flashcards : `sort`

+Sorts a list of all flashcards according to the criteria given.

+Format: `sort CRITERIA`

+Examples:
+* sort followed by:
+    - `leastReviewed` shows a list of all flashcards sorted according to review rate in ascending order
+    - `mostReviewed` shows a list of all flashcards sorted according to review rate in descending order
+    - `successRate` shows a list of all flashcards sorted according to success rate in acending order

 ### Favourite a flashcard  : `fav`

 Favourites the specified flashcard.